chilammps/Ovito/doc/python/introduction/running.rst

 	Hello, this is OVITO 2.4.0

-By default, the :program:`ovitos` script launcher invokes OVITO in console mode, which is a non-graphical mode where no main window is shown.
+By default, the :program:`ovitos` script launcher invokes OVITO in console mode, which is a non-graphical mode where the main window isn't shown.
 This allows running OVITO scripts on remote machines or computing clusters that don't possess a graphics terminal.
-Scripts executed in OVITO's console mode can read from and write to the terminal as if they were executed by a standard Python interpreter.
-Any command line arguments that follow the script name are passed on to the script via the ``sys.argv`` variable.
+In OVITO's console mode, scripts can read from and write to the terminal as if they were executed by a standard Python interpreter.
+Any command line arguments following the script's name are passed to the script via the ``sys.argv`` variable.
 Furthermore, it is possible to start OVITO's interpreter in interactive scripting mode by running :program:`ovitos` without specifying a script file.

 The :command:`-o` command line option loads an OVITO scene file before executing the